surniaulula/wpsso/readme.txt

 **Version 7.9.0-b.1 (2020/06/12)**

 * **New Features**
-	* Added a new Users &gt; Add Person page to create new persons.
+	* Added a new Users &gt; Add a Person page to create new persons.
 	* Added a new "Book ISBN" option in the Document SSO metabox.
 	* Added a new "Book ISBN Custom Field" option in the Advanced Settings page.
 * **Improvements**